buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcAlignmentHorizontalSegment.md

 The direction of the tangent at the start point.
 Direction value 0. indicates a curve with a start tangent along the positive x-axis.
 Values increases counter-clockwise, and decreases clockwise.
 Depending on the plane angle unit, either degree or radians, the sensible range is -360° ≤ n ≤ 360° (or -2π ≤ n ≤ 2π).
 Values larger then a full circle (>|360°| or >|2 π| shall not be used.

 ### StartRadiusOfCurvature
 For a NONLINEAR horizontal segment type the radius of the curve at the start point (_Placement_ of the segment).
 For CIRCULAR type it is constant i.e. _StartRadiusOfCurvature_ and _EndRadiusOfCurvature_ are always the same.
 For LINE type, both _StartRadiusOfCurvature_ and _EndRadiusOfCurvature_ is 0.
 If the radius is 0 it shall be interpreted as INFINITE.
+Positive values imply a CCW direction whereas negative CW.

 ### EndRadiusOfCurvature
 For a NONLINEAR horizontal segment type the radius of the curve at the end point.
 If the radius is 0 it shall be interpreted as INFINITE.
+Positive values imply a CCW direction whereas negative CW.

 ### SegmentLength
 The length along the curve.